 Do you own a Fitbit and wear it when horseback riding?
 My horse husband bought me this model for my birthday (in October) and I’m now getting into the groove using it.
 I particularly love my Fitbit for horseback riding and barn time because I can quantify the health benefits of my favorite activity!

 Spoiler Alert!
 Since this blog post was originally published, I have moved on to a newer version of the Fitbit that has more capabilities.
 You can check out my thoughts on the Fitbit Blaze by clicking here, however this is a good starter piece to read to understand Fitbit capabilities for riding.
-Also, this post contains affiliate links which means if you click through and make a purchase, at no cost to you I will receive a small commission which will go toward the cost of horse treats for my TB.
+Also, this post contains affiliate links which means if you click through and make a purchase, at no cost to you I will receive a small commission.
 Thanks!

 A friend gave me a quick tutorial right around New Year’s and I have been collecting data about my rides.
 (I am completely aware that previous sentence about collecting data makes me sound geeky.
 I’m okay with it.)
 In this post I will share what I’ve learned about my riding fitness data and a few basic functions of the Fitbit.

 Have you ever had non-horse friends proclaim: “Riding a horse is not exercise/a sport/hard–the horse does all the work”?
 Well, that’s not entirely true.
 This past weekend I did a difficult hour-long spin class at the gym and was shocked to realize that a recent riding lesson (walk, trot, canter, and a little jumping) burned almost the same number of calories!

 In addition to tracking my rides, other reasons the Fitbit has become my new best friend: it will. . .